sebivenlo/keycloak-workshop/DEMO.md

 3. Configure email setting
    * Go to master realm
    * Set an email address for the current user
-   * Go back to demo realm and use the MailHog for demo purposes. host: demo-mail ; port:1025; email: keycloak@localhost
+   * Go back to demo realm->realm settings->email and use the MailHog credentials for demo purposes. host: demo-mail ; port:1025; email: keycloak@localhost
 4. Instead of the admin having to create all the users we can let the users register for themselves
    * Enable registration in the realm ( user registration and verify email)
 5. Open example application